Lucy Sanders

-Lucinda "Lucy" Sanders (born 1954) is the current CEO and a co-founder of the National Center for Women & Information Technology.
+Lucinda M. Sanders (also known as Lucy Sanders) is Executive in Residence and NCWIT co-founder in the Center for Technology Workforce Innovation at the University of Colorado.
+She served as NCWIT's operational CEO for 20 years and continues to participate actively in NCWIT directions (including as a Director and member of the organization's executive committee) as well as working with the Elevate Quantum Tech Innovation Hub where, as the Principal Investigator, she leads the Workforce Development Initiatives funded by the U.S. EDA.
 She is the recipient of many distinguished honors in the STEM fields, including induction into the US News STEM Leadership Hall of Fame in 2013.

 Early age and education

 At an early age, Sanders displayed an interest in the STEM fields.
 Sanders had three main influences that led her to pursue an education in computer science: her father, her high school math teacher, and her sister.
 Her father was an early adopter of computer science when it first began to develop as a large scale field, her high school teacher taught Sanders skills required for computer programming, and her sister became successful after receiving one of the early degrees in computer science.

 Upon graduating from high school, Sanders attended Louisiana State University and received her bachelor's degree in computer science.
 Sanders then attended the University of Colorado Boulder where she attained a master's degree in computer science.